 We report a Scope 1 removal for the flux in aboveground carbon in our forests using a consistent spatial boundary to compare year-over-year change.
-In 2021, the net change in carbon stored in our forests was a removal of 14 million metric tons carbon dioxide equivalent11.
-That is equivalent to taking more than 3 million cars off the road for one year.^{xxviii} For reference, there are about 3 million registered vehicles in Washington state, the location of our company headquarters.
+In 2022, the net change in carbon stored in our forests was a removal of 2 million metric tons carbon dioxide equivalent11.
+That is equivalent to taking about 500,000 cars off the road for one year.^{xxix}